LaRocco was the representative for Idaho’s 1st congressional district and was a Democrat. He served from 1991 to 1994.

-Each dot in the chart below was a member of the House of Representatives in 1994.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-LaRocco is shown as a purple triangle. (analysis methodology)
+LaRocco is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1994 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 LaRocco was the primary sponsor of 2 bills that were enacted:

 - H.R.
 236 (103rd): To establish the Snake River Birds of Prey National Conservation Area in the State of Idaho, and for other purposes.

 - H.R.
 6022 (102nd): Ted Weiss Child Support Enforcement Act of 1992